EnterpriseTrainingCenter/SPOnline/Instructor/Dependencies.md

 # Dependencies

-All labs are dependent on the successfull completion of Practice [Setup](/Instructions/Practices/Setup.md).
+All labs are dependent on the successful completion of Practice [Setup](/Instructions/Practices/Setup.md).

 This installs catch-up scripts in C:\LabResources\Solutions.
 If a lab or practice is dependent on a previous lab or practice, it is mentioned in the setup section, including the script, if available.